July 9. Kazinform's timeline of major events

 EVENTS

-1991 -Kazakhstan establishes the State Tax Service to further improve tax legislation control in the country.
-The newly-formed tax service gains the status of an independent financial institute.
+1991 -Kazakhstan establishes the State Tax Service to further improve tax legislation control.

-2001 -The Law of the Republic of Kazakhstan «On science» is released.
+2001 -The Law of the Republic of Kazakhstan «On science» is published.

-2007 –Kazakhstani archeologists unearth six unknown burial mounds dating back to the Sarmathian period in Atyrau region.
+2007 -Archeologists unearth six unknown burial mounds dating back to the Sarmathian period in Atyrau region.
 The burial mounds are found in Kzylkoginsk district of Atyrau region.

 2011 -The international marathon Clean drinking water for the people of Asia is held in South Kazakhstan region.
-Several international TV channels film the 150-day marathon from Istanbul all the way through Iraq, Turkmenistan, Kazakhstan, China and Uzbekistan.
+Several international TV channels film the 150-day marathon.

-2015 – For the first time in history Kazakhstani judge Bakytzhan Zhaksykulov becomes the UNW supervisor.
+2015 - Kazakhstan's judge for the first time ever becomes the UNW supervisor.

-2017 -Kazakhstani field and track athletes clinch two gold and one silver medals at the Asian Championship in India.
+2017 -Kazakhstan's field and track athletes haul two gold and one silver medals at the Asian Championship in India.

-2018 - Kazakhstani karateka Alemgul Sabyrkhan claims victory in the 65 kg final bout at the Varna Cup 2018 in Bulgaria.
+2018 - Kazakhstan's karateka claims victory in the 65 kg final bout at the Varna Cup 2018 in Bulgaria.
 The event brings together 139 athletes from 18 countries.

-2019 – 9-year-old Lailim Ryskali cites a poem by great Abai and challenges President of Kazakhstan Kassym-Jomart Tokayev thus kicking off the worldwide Instagram Abai challenge dated to his 175th birthday.
-The Abai challenge quickly gains momentum and becomes a global phenomenon.
+2019 – 9-year-old Lailim Shyrak cites a poem by great Abai and challenges President of Kazakhstan Kassym-Jomart Tokayev to do the same, kicking off the worldwide Instagram Abai challenge dated to his 175th birthday.